0xacx/chatGPT-shell-cli/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-  Run the script by using the command chatgpt `command` anywhere.
+  Run the script by using the `chatgpt` command anywhere.
     ```
     chatgpt
     ```